eclipse-tractusx/traceability-foss/docs/concept/#1108-policy-management-enhancement/#1108-policy-management-enhancement.md

   - [ ] Part will be synchronized automatically afterwards
 - [ ] Policy updates trigger an update and synchronization of all related parts
 - [ ] When sending notifications, the active policy for the respective BPN is used for contract negotiation
-- [ ] User can not create valid, active policies for BPNs that already have a valid, active policy
+- [ ] User can not create policies with expiration date in the future for BPNs that already have a policy with an expiration date in the future.
   - [ ] If he wants to do so anyways, the existing policies will be invalidated (validUntil = currentTime). -> Before doing that, a modal will ask him for confirmation.
-- [ ] If the EDC of the receiving BPN provides multiple contract offers, Trace-X will check if **any of them** are active and match the own policy definition.
+- [ ] If the EDC of the receiving BPN provides multiple contract offers with included policies, Trace-X will check if **any of them** are active and match the own policy definition.
 In that case, the data will be sent.
 This applies to data provisioning and notification transmission.
-- [ ] After startup, additional policy is created for the own BPN.
+- [ ] After startup, an additional policy is created for the own BPN.
 Its constraints are identical to the default-policy and it will be used for the initial contractOffer creation.
-- [ ] contractOffer is only updated when the policy for the own BPN is changed or when a new policy for the own BPN is created.
+- [ ] The contractOffer is only updated when the policy for the own BPN is changed or when a new policy for the own BPN is created.
 - [ ] There must always be one policy with the own BPN included.
 It can not be deleted.
 The validUntil date for this one should be *null* and cannot be set to a different value.
-- [ ] Default-policy is always used for sending notifications, when there is no policy defined for the receiver BPN.
+- [ ] The default-policy is always used for sending notifications, when there is no policy defined for the receiver BPN.

 # Concept

 ## When to update policies for parts
-A part can be republished with a different policy -> in this case the policy must be updated with the chosen policy and then republished.
+A part can be republished with a different policy.
+For this the administrator can simply select the part again and trigger the publish action.
+There he can select the desired policy.
-For this the policy update process below must be used and then the existing publish-process can be used to republish and synchronize the part.
+Then the policy update process below can be used to update the policy for the part, which will then be republished.

 When a policy is updated, all parts that used this policy must be updated and republished with the new policy.
-In this case, all parts using that policy must be updated.
 For this Trace-X must iterate through all parts and check if they use the changed policy.
 Then the affected parts must have their policies updated.

 ## Policy update process for parts